 If there are two words one could use to best define the streaming wars, it’s these: “Original content”.
 And no service is spending as much on content (and especially original content) as Netflix is.

 Netflix carries a large amount of debt that it’s still paying off.
-The company reportedly held $12.43 billion in debt in 2019, while it held over $10 billion in 2018.
+The company reportedly held $12.43 billion in debt in 2019, and its own 2020 earnings report indicates that it intends to maintain between 10 and 15 billion moving forward.
 This may sound like a bad thing, but at least one industry observer notes that Netflix is doing just fine financing its growth with debt.

 The company has seen its value grow rapidly over the years.
-As of April 2020, Netflix had a market cap of over $162 billion.
-By comparison, the entire Disney corporation was worth $175 during the same time period, revealing that Netflix, as a whole, is worth more than Disney+.
+As of January 2021, Netflix had a market cap of over $247 billion.

-31. Ireland has the largest Netflix library in 2020
+32. America has the largest Netflix library in 2021

 Although Netflix content libraries shift in size almost daily, some countries regularly maintain larger library sizes than others.
-Despite what might be common wisdom, the US does not have the largest library of Netflix content.
-In fact, that honor goes to Ireland, which had over 5,500 titles as of April 2020.
+The US currently has the largest library of Netflix content, with over 5,800 titles as of February 2021.

-32. Iran’s Netflix library is the least cost-effective for subscribers, while India offers the best deal
+33. Switzerland’s Netflix library is the least cost-effective for subscribers, while Argentina offers the best deal

 Differences in library sizes result in Netflix subscribers paying vastly different amounts on a per-title basis.
-Netflix subscribers in Iran on a Standard subscription pay $0.002 per title, with a library size that barely cracks 2,300 titles.
-That’s 143% more than Netflix subscribers in India pay, where the cost per title is just $0.00082
+Netflix subscribers in Switzerland on a Standard subscription pay $0.00218 per title, with a library size that barely cracks 4,000 titles.
+That’s 558% more than Netflix subscribers in Argentina pay, where the cost per title is just $0.00039.

-According to Leichtman Research Group, 62% of American households now have a Netflix account.
+According to Leichtman Research Group,at least 62% of American households now have a Netflix account.
 In 2010, just 16% of households had a Netflix account.
 Netflix continues to be the single most ubiquitous streaming service in the US and abroad.

 Leichtman Research Group finds that 85% of Netflix users stream the service on a TV, indicating that most users have either a TV-connected streaming device like a Roku or Amazon Fire TV, or a smart TV (or both).

-Data from uNoGS indicates that Netflix had at least 13,941 titles across all its international libraries as of April 2020.
+Data from uNoGS indicates that Netflix had at least 15,000 titles across all its international libraries as of February 2021.
 However, the company’s libraries offered around 15,400 titles in January 2018.
-This large drop in titles reflects the company’s continued shift spending most of its content budget on original content.
+This drop in titles reflects the company’s continued shift spending most of its content budget on original content.

 The company’s first true original show was award-winning House of Cards.